fruchtzwerg/portfolio/apps/slides/pages/1-introduction/exam.md

 The project should be submitted as a Git repository.
 Teams submit only a single repository.

-- Link to the repository via Guilded or email (benjamin@montazer.dev) until 30.06.2024 23:59 is sufficient.
+- Link to the repository via Discord or email (benjamin@montazer.dev) until 06.07.2025 23:59 is sufficient.
 - Ensure that the repository is public or that I have access to it.
 - The repository should contain a README.md file with instructions on how to install dependencies and how to run the application.
 - The README.md file must contain a list of all team members.